For Good

 The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.
 Every day, The Trevor Project saves young lives through its accredited, free and confidential phone, chat, and text messaging crisis intervention services.
 A leader and innovator in suicide prevention, The Trevor Project offers the largest safe social networking community for LGBTQ youth, best practice suicide prevention educational trainings, resources for youth and adults, and advocacy initiatives.

-The Equal Justice Initiative is committed to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.
-EJI is a nonprofit organization that provides legal representation to people who have been illegally convicted, unfairly sentenced, or abused in state jails and prisons.
-EJI challenges the death penalty and excessive punishment and provides re-entry assistance to formerly incarcerated people.
+The Equal Justice Initiative is a nonprofit organization committed to ending mass incarceration and excessive punishment in the United States, challenging racial and economic injustice, and protecting basic human rights for the most vulnerable people in American society.
+The EJI provides legal representation to people who have been illegally convicted, unfairly sentenced, or abused in state jails and prisons, works with communities that have been marginalized by poverty and discouraged by unequal treatment, and produces research and recommendations to assist advocates and policymakers in the critically important work of criminal justice reform.